 • MOOD we’re in at the time of DM –

-When participating, or just observing, an ambiguous or pleasant event – being in a good mood allows people to access positive associations from memory that contribute to a positive evaluation of the situation: “If I’m feeling good when meeting someone new, I’m more apt to like them”.
+When participating, or just observing, an ambiguous or pleasant event – being in a good mood allows people to access positive associations from memory that contribute to a positive evaluation of the situation: “I felt OK when meeting John’s friends, so now if I’m feeling good when meeting someone new, I’m more apt to like them”.

 EXP: A theory of Mood Maintenance states that happy decision-makers are reluctant to gamble, since they wouldn’t want to undermine their happy feelings in case of a loss.

 Studies about gambling choices & job selection decisions also showed how Es influence us:

 • unhappy /sad subjects preferred high-risk / high-reward options, because sadness generates an inherent goal of ‘reward replacement’, while —

 • anxious / fearful subjects preferred low-risk / low-reward options because fear generates an inherent goal of ‘uncertainty reduction’

 • MEMORY: Any Es we experience in a situation will be recorded in our emotional memory banks.
 Later those Es will be activated when we face a similar condition, or have a difficult decision to make quickly, or when under pressure (state-dependent remembering).

 So, Es work as “memory retrieval cues”, affecting our DM, yet we seldom realize how we felt in a similar previous experience & how it’s influencing us now.
 We will make very different choices in the present if the memory of that past event is a happy vs. distressing one